canonical/store-components/README.md

 # Store components for store UIs

 This is a collection of components designed to be used in store UIs when using React.
+This is currently a work in progress and therefore not recommended to use in projects at this time.

 ## How to use the components